-Most of our clients today know how important creating a Florida estate plan is for themselves and their families.
-They want to protect themselves, what they love most, their businesses, and ensure the legacy they are creating will survive them.
-We deeply understand the importance of these goals and work with them to create a plan that aligns with their unique situation.
+Most clients today know how important creating a Florida estate plan is for themselves and their families.
+They want to protect themselves, those they love most, and their businesses.
+To ensure the legacy they are creating will survive them, many choose an estate planning attorney near me who is board-certified, possesses a JD and an MBA.
+He deeply understands the importance of these goals and work with them to create plans that align with their unique situation.

 Chances are you have heard the phrase “there is nothing certain in life but death and taxes.”
-It is one of the idioms we hear time and time again.
+It is one of the idioms heard time and time again.
 What most people don’t realize, though, is that taxes play an important role in their Florida estate plan.
 The decisions they make now can have both a lifetime and deathtime impact on their estate, which is critical to plan for.
-Let us share a few of the key insights right here with you.
+Here are a few of the key insights: